shahchayan9/Flask-based-Weather-App/README.md

 ```

 Usage
-Navigate to the application: Open your web browser and go to http://localhost:5000.
+1. Navigate to the application: Open your web browser and go to http://localhost:5000.

-Enter a city name: Type the name of a city into the input field and click the "Get Weather" button.
+2. Enter a city name: Type the name of a city into the input field and click the "Get Weather" button.
+3.
-View the weather information: The current weather information for the entered city will be displayed.
+4. View the weather information: The current weather information for the entered city will be displayed.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-OpenWeatherMap API for providing the weather data.
+1. OpenWeatherMap API for providing the weather data.

-Flask for the web framework.
+2. Flask for the web framework.

-Docker for containerization.
+3. Docker for containerization.